FREE ONLINE PORTFOLIO REVIEWS

 To support photographers passionate to create individual and imaginative work, we'll be running free, online portfolio reviews.
 The 20-minute reviews will be led by the World Photography Organisation team and credible voices in the photographic community.

 Please note!
 There are a limited number of reviews (around 12 to 14 per session) which does mean we can't offer a review to everyone.
 We're doing the best we can to offer these services to as many of you as possible.
 To avoid disappointment we will be sending out to everyone who signed up for portfolio reviews an informative blog post on what questions you might want to ask yourself when looking through your images.
 We'll be offering a limited number of portfolio reviews conducted by the World Photography Organisation staff, and members of our Academy and from the industry.

 How to apply

-- We advise you to think about what you would like out of the review so we can make the 20 minutes as beneficial to you as possible.
+- Please let us know about your expectations of the review so we can make the 20 minutes as beneficial to you as possible